June 15, 2026

 Cons:

-• Typically no perks or extra features.
+• Typically few or no perks and extra features.

 TextNow Tip: See how much you could save by buying a phone outright to use with a phone plan of your choice — rather than financing one through a specific carrier— with this free phone bill calculator.